How Voluntary Repossession Impacts Your Credit

 A voluntary repossession, also called voluntary surrender, is one of two kinds of repossession that can occur if you can’t make your auto payments.
 The other is an involuntary repossession in which your lender forcibly takes your vehicle.

-You initiate a voluntary repossession by reaching out to your lender and returning your car.
+You initiate a voluntary repossession by reaching out to your lender and returning your car, this may help you avoid some of the fees associated with involuntary repossession.
 The lender sells it and puts the money towards your outstanding balance.
-It’s important to understand that you may still owe money.
+It’s important to understand that you may still owe money.[1]

 If you’re struggling to make auto payments, you may be considering voluntary repossession.
 However, make sure you understand the consequences and weigh the alternatives.
 A voluntary repossession can harm your credit and you may still owe an outstanding balance to your lender or a collection agency.